Brick409/interview3-findMaxSubStr/README.md

 # interview3-findMaxSubStr
-Find the largest string of a string
+Find the largest string of a string.Returns the length of the substring